7:00AM to 5:00PM

 The process is pretty simple.
 Remove the flapper and look for an exact replacement in your local hardware store.
 Or you can use a universal flapper that fits most toilets.
 Just unclip the old flapper from the overflow tube, flush the rod chain and replace it with a new one.

-Waiting when you’re ready to deal with the problem or postponing checking it will only worsen the issue. it’s better to stop a toilet running now than later.
+Waiting until you’re ready to deal with the problem or postponing checking will worsen the issue.
+It’s better to stop a toilet running now than later.
 We hope these steps will help you fix your running toilet problem.
 However, there are a few things you should be aware of before taking up the job.
-When replacing the flapper or float, make sure you flush the toilet thoroughly to prevent it from overflowing.
-Also, exercise caution when using tools such as cutting pliers and water-pump pliers to avoid injury.
+When replacing the flapper or float, flush the toilet thoroughly to prevent it from overflowing.
+Also, exercise caution when using tools such as cutting pliers and water pump pliers to avoid injury.

 But if the problem persists or you aren’t sure about your DIY skills and want a new toilet installed, then it’s a job best left to the professionals.
-Turn off the water supply if the toilet continues to flush excess water, don’t waste hours trying to solve things on your own, and invest on an expert plumber.
+Turn off the water supply if the toilet continues to flush excess water, don’t waste hours trying to solve things on your own, and invest in an expert plumber.
 Save money and time!
-For excellent workmanship with upfront pricing, reach out to the plumbing experts from the Gold Coast Plumbing Company.
+Contact the Gold Coast Plumbing Company plumbing experts for excellent workmanship with upfront pricing.
 We’ll be at your doorstep in no time!
 Contact us today!

 On that note, we’ll wrap up.
 Goodbye and take care!